Rooms at the Each Room at the Ringling House offers a different glimpse into the life and experiences of the Ringling family and circus culture.

 Ella & Fred Room

 This room is dedicated to the romance of Fred (Derrick) and Ella Bradna.
 Fred fell in love with the charming equestrian Ella and, per the wishes of her father, he took her name.
 They performed with the circus from 1903 – 1945.
+It also was Henry & Jean Ringlings master bedroom, when they live in the house.
 Read more about the Bradna’s here: http://drgentlemans.blogspot.com/2015/02/fred-and-ella-bradna.html

 We had an amazing experience with Stu & Julie, at The Ringling House B&B!
 They were amazing hosts, & had great suggestions on were to go & places to eat.
 We will definitely stay at your B&B again!
 Thank you!